VaughanJackson/rxjs-wall-a2/README.md

 # RxJS Wall

 * My first attempt at reactive functional programming, based on [Manuel Wieser's RxJS Breakout](https://manu.ninja/functional-reactive-game-programming-rxjs-breakout).
-* Adapt's Manuel Wieser's game so that it could possibly make revising 汉字 more interesting for young learners.
+* Adapts Manuel Wieser's game so that it could possibly make revising 汉字 more interesting for young learners.
 * To experiment with/further develop this game, do the following:

 ```